large-scale-gxe-methods/GEM/README.md

 --include-snp-file
      Path to file containing a subset of variants in the specified genotype file to be used for analysis.
      The first line in this file is the header that specifies which variant identifier in the genotype file
      is used for ID matching.
-This must be 'snpid' or 'rsid' (BGEN only).
+This must be 'snpid' (PLINK or BGEN) or 'rsid' (BGEN only).
 There should be one variant identifier per line after the header.
 Variants not listed in this file will be excluded from analysis.